Faster and smarter in the app... Open app

 Inti Raymi | Cusco, Peru

-The Incan sun festival was celebrated in the 15th and 16th century, banned for 400 years by the Spanish conquistadors, and then resurrected in 1944 'to restore the pride of the indigenous Quechua people'.
+The Incan sun festival was celebrated in the 15th and 16th centuries, banned for 400 years by the Spanish conquistadors, and then resurrected in 1944 'to restore the pride of the indigenous Quechua people'.
 Now it's the second largest festival in South America, only behind Rio's famous Carnival, and is legally protected as part of the cultural heritage of Peru.

 June is the start of high season in Cusco as South America begins to cool down, so walking outdoors in the Andes becomes more pleasant and visibility improves.
 Everything will be more crowded, and expensive, but if you want to see the spectacle of the Incan sun festival this is when to go.